Aditya-Singh03/KNN-and-DecisionTree-classifiers/readme.md

 # K-Nearest Neighbors (k-NN) and Decision Tree Classification from Scratch

 This project implements and evaluates the k-NN and Decision Tree classification algorithms from scratch in Python.

-It's designed for educational purposes to deepen understanding of these fundamental machine learning techniques.
+> [!NOTE]
+> **I have included a jupyter notebook in this repository (`knnAndDt.ipynb`) that contains the graphs and results of my models' performance.**

 ## Table of Contents